The Jackbox Party Pack: The Jackbox Party Pack 4 (2017)

 Monster Seeking Monster is for 3–7 players and has a horror theme where each player is a disguised monster attempting to date other players.
 In each of the six rounds, players start by sending up to four messages to other players; the non-playable monster, the robot, if the audience is turned off for 3–4 player games, generates messages right after a player texts to it, the audience, if turned on and participating, uses mad lib-style prompts to select phrases to send.
 Following this, each player selects one other player they would date based on those replies.
 If two players selected each other, they both earn a heart.
-Additional scoring bonuses and effects due to the hidden monster power are also accounted for.
-A rejection happens when two players select other players instead of each other, or if one or more players don't select anyone (they also lose a heart if they don't select any players to date).
+Additional scoring bonuses and effects due to the hidden monster powers are also accounted for.
 From the end of the second round on, the monster form of the leading player whose monster form is yet unknown, is revealed to all.
 The player with the most hearts at the end wins, unless other special conditions are met relating to the player's monster.

-Bracketeering is for 3–16 players and is a tournament-style game for up to sixteen players, played across three rounds.
-In the first round, players are presented with a prompt to complete with the best or funniest answers they can.
+Bracketeering is a tournament-style game for up to sixteen players, played across three rounds.
+In each round, players are presented with a prompt to complete with the best or funniest answers they can.
 (The number of answers allotted are 2 for 3–4 players and 1 for 5–16 players.)
 These answers are randomly placed on a tournament-style grid (8 for 3–8 players and 16 for 9–16 players).
 The players are then given one of the tournament matchups and predict which answer will win that matchup.
 Subsequently, each match is then presented to all players and the audience.
 The answer that gets the highest percentage of votes wins, with the percentage that it wins by tied to how much in-game money those players that guessed that match correctly get.
-If two, three or four answers have the same number of votes, all players have to tap on their device as fast as they can to cheer for their answer.
 Subsequent matchups use these best answers going forward.
 After the final matchup, the player that provided the winning reply gets an additional cash bonus.
 The second round is a "blind bracket" where the players are presented with a prompt, but the brackets are based on a different, related prompt using those answers.
 The final round is a "triple blind bracket" where the prompt at each level of the bracket changes.
 The player with the most money at the end wins.